SAP-samples/teched2023-XP265/exercises/ex2/README.md

 ## Exercise 2.1 Sub Exercise 1 Description

 1. Navigate to the SCI administrative console that corresponds to your seat.
-From the third tab **Identity Provisioning** please **Target Systems**
+From the third tab **Identity Provisioning** please choose **Target Systems**

 <img src="/exercises/ex2/images/21.png" width=50% height=50%>